 - Reimbursables (such as the cost to produce drawings, courier fees, travel, etc.)

-Now that you know the difference between hard and soft costs, find out what else you should plan for in your office build-out budget.
+Explore our informative blog post to uncover essential considerations for your office build-out budget, beyond the distinction between hard and soft costs.
 Read our blog post Cost to Build Out Office Space: How to Plan and Budget.

 To learn more about building out your office space read our Ultimate Guide to Building Out Office Space.